cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/readme.md

     exit
     ```

-If the service was defined before the pod was created, you would have seen a &lt;svcname&gt;_SERVICE_HOST &lt;svcname&gt;_SERVICE_PORT pair of entries.
+If the cost service was defined before the pod was created, you would have seen a &lt;svcname&gt;_SERVICE_HOST &lt;svcname&gt;_SERVICE_PORT pair of entries.
 This is what is being
 used by our code in the *cost* microservice.

 In our steps above, the *cost* pod was created during the deployment creation, but the service creation for *account* and *provider* was done afterwards.
 This means that the current
 *cost* pod is not directly aware of the 2 new services that were created as we do not see any entries in the environment variables.
 The code in cost/app.js could have made
 a hard reference to http://account-service.default.svc:8080/ and http://provider-service.default.svc:8081/ but that would rely on the services' port being defined as 8080/8081
 in the expose command.
-The NodeJs code in app.js currently references:
+The Node.js code in app.js currently references:

     process.env.ACCOUNT_SERVICE_SERVICE_HOST
     process.env.ACCOUNT_SERVICE_SERVICE_PORT